MuhammdImran/Windows-PE-Adversarial-Attacks/README.md

 # Windows-PE-Adversarial-Attacks
 ### The repository contains code referred to the work:
-# Evaluating Realistic Adversarial Attacks against Machine Learning Models for Windows PE Malware Detection [under review]
+# Muhammad Imran, Annalisa Appice, Donato Malerba: Evaluating Realistic Adversarial Attacks against Machine Learning Models for Windows PE Malware Detection.
+Future Internet 16(5): 168 (2024)
 ### Installation
 The dataset consists of harmful malware binary files, I suggest installing a virtual machine to replicate the experiments.
 To replicate the experiments, install the following packages.